lennemo09/synthetic-uv/README.md

 # 1. Get started

+Only Step 1 is required to be able to run `data_processing.ipynb`.
+All the data in the following steps can be re-produced simply by running the notebook with data from Step 1.
+You can preview the notebook in the browser [here](notebook_preview/data_processing.md).

 ## Step 1: Generate POLISH data

 First, generate the data to using [`make_img_pairs.py` provided by POLISH](https://github.com/liamconnor/polish-pub/blob/main/make_img_pairs.py) with the root directory of this repo to be the output.